microsoft/fluentui/rfcs/testing.md

 ## Detailed Design or Proposal

+To start, this is the proposal for defining the goals of each testing layer.

+- **Conformance**

+  These are unit tests that focus on ensuring the consistency of our components.
+They test that props like `as` and ... are present and that the component is rendered.

+  These can be achieved simply through the `isConformant` function generated when creating a converged component.

 <!-- This is the bulk of the RFC.
 Explain the proposal or design in enough detail for the inteded audience to understand. -->

 ### Pros and Cons